 Most recently, Molly has participated in festivals such as New Music for Strings in Denmark and Iceland, the Lincoln Center Festival, Annapolis Chamber Music Festival, Banff Centre’s Evolution of the String Quartet, June in Buffalo, Lucerne Festival Academy, Bang on a Can at Mass MoCA, and Spoleto Festival USA.
-She has recorded and/or performed across the US, Canada, and Europe with bands such as (sandy) Alex G, Japanese Breakfast, The Districts, The Who, Kimbra, Frances Quinlan, and Rhiannon Giddens, among others.
+She has recorded and/or performed with bands such as (sandy) Alex G, Japanese Breakfast, Jazmine Sullivan, The Districts, The Who, Kimbra, Frances Quinlan, and Rhiannon Giddens, among others.

 (Full bio, CV, and repertoire list available upon request.)